 Find out more in our Guidelines for CCTV in Taxis and PHV (PDF 254KB).

-TfL operates its CCTV and ANPR systems in compliance with the data protection code of practice for surveillance cameras and personal information issued by the Information Commissioner's Office.
+TfL operates its surveillance camera systems in compliance with the data protection code of practice for surveillance cameras and personal information issued by the Information Commissioner's Office.
 The Code provides good practice advice for those involved in operating CCTV and other surveillance camera devices that view or record individuals.
 It also covers other information that relates to individuals, for example vehicle registration marks captured by ANPR equipment.

 We also voluntarily comply with the 12 principles set out in the Surveillance Camera Code of Practice issued by the Home Office (which applies to local authorities and police forces in England and Wales).
-It states that organisations which use surveillance camera (including CCTV and ANPR) systems must:
+It states that organisations which use surveillance camera systems must:

 You can request copies of images or footage of yourself by making a subject access request.
 Please note that in most cases, CCTV footage is only kept for a very limited time, and you shouldn't delay in making your request.